 How To Join

-- This service is available to Cybera members in Alberta's education sector* who are connected to Cybera’s Internet Buying Group (check if your organization is a Cybera member).
+- This service is available to Cybera members in Alberta's public sector who are connected to Cybera’s Internet Buying Group (check if your organization is a Cybera member).

 - It is geared towards smaller institutions (with bandwidth traffic of under 1.3 Gbps).